albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Allow scrolling and zooming in the map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Allow scrolling Active
+''''''''''''''''''''''''

 The map will stop following the aircraft for the given time if the user does any interaction with the map like scrolling or zooming.
 You can quickly check out the destination or your overall progress, and after you stop moving around, *Little Navmap* will return to following your aircraft.

-This option is also used in the :doc:`PROFILE`.
+This option is also used in :doc:`PROFILE`.

-**Note if you use the default aircraft centering mode or if Little Navmap falls back to this mode (see above):**
+**Note if you use the default aircraft centering mode or if *Little Navmap* falls back to this mode (see above):**

 #.
 Using the mouse wheel or the ``+`` and ``-`` key to zoom will change
    and keep the zoom distance.
 The aircraft is still centered but the